 Category: Nutritional Supplement Guides

-• Cocoa Butter and Macular Degeneration Interactions: The 2026 Clinical Guide
+• Tangerine and Hyperthyroidism Interactions: The 2026 Clinical Guide

 #ad | Biohacklogic.com participates in affiliate programs and may earn a commission.

-• Allergic Reactions: Although rare, some individuals may experience allergic reactions to cocoa butter, which could manifest as skin irritation or gastrointestinal discomfort.
+• Allergic Reactions: Although rare, some individuals may experience allergic reactions to citrus fruits, including tangerines.
+Symptoms can range from mild skin irritations to more severe reactions like anaphylaxis.

 Summary Table of Risks